Scakah/PCs/enclave/horatio_ambitiousus.md

 ## Stats

-Intelligence ++, Skill +++, Will +, Vitality +, Sensory +
+Intelligence ++, Skill +++, Will +, Vitality +, Sensory +, Vigor +, Resilience +

 ## Gear

 ### Default Gear:
 - Powersuit: Enhances your natural Strength.
 Has a visible Weak Spot that causes it to break into pieces.
 Using it drains Stamina.
 Needs to be manually deployed.
 Skinned as 1800-diving suit.
 - Implants: Allow the User to interface with both machines and other beings.
-May be disorienting for both parties depending on how different the Mindscapes are..
+May be disorienting for both parties depending on how different the Mindscapes are.
 - Dissasemblinator: Handheld tool that will disassemble any object into handy Supplies for use in contraptions.
 Short duration to heat up, Long duration to cool back down. (skinned as a sledgehammer)

 ### Elective Gear:

 - Thrusters: Set of 5 single-use thrusters.
 Accelerate to break-neck speeds.
 Prone to misfire.
 Skinned as airship models.
 - Gantry: Pneumatic set of Giant Soldering Aids
+- Replicant

 ## Perks